-The Defendant can be found guilty of this crime only if all the following facts are proved beyond a reasonable doubt:
+The Defendant can be found guilty of this crime only if all the following

-- (1) the Defendant crossed a State line with the intent to engage in a sexual act; and - (2) the [victim] was less than 12 years old.
+(1) the Defendant crossed a State line with the intent to engage in a sexual act; and

+(2) the [victim] was less than 12 years old.

-The term "State" includes a State of the United States, the District of Columbia, and any commonwealth, territory, or possession of the United States.
+The term "State" includes a State of the United States, the District of

+Columbia, and any commonwealth, territory, or possession of the United States.